kpatino/quotes_bot/README.md

 <https://discordpy.readthedocs.io/en/latest/intro.html>

+You will also need to install PyYAML, see requirements.txt

 ## Help

 To access the bot's help message send `jamal help` in a channel the bot can read and write.